-All that came crashing down Rosa’s junior year in high school when Hurricane Mitch devastated the country.
+All that came crashing down during Rosa’s junior year in high school when Hurricane Mitch devastated the country.
 The second-deadliest Atlantic hurricane in history, it wiped out much of the country’s infrastructure, economy, and thousands of businesses.
 Her father’s candy factory among them.

 This too shall pass

 Her parents shook it off as part of life.
 “This too shall pass” was their attitude.
 The family packed up what little they had left and moved to Florida.
 Her parents cleaned houses to make ends meet.
 “I remember my father always doing a little something extra for his customers in Honduras.
 When he cleaned houses in Florida, he would leave flowers behind.
-Within a few months those customers appreciated my father so much and the effort he gave, he was able to start his own cleaning business and it is very successful today.
+Within a few months those customers appreciated my father so much and the effort he gave, he was able to start his own cleaning business and it remains very successful today.
 Those are two things that have been engrained in me – never give up and always give that extra effort.
 And I definitely try to do that with my clients, who are going through so much after an accident or injury,” Rosa said.

 Since that time, Rosa has been through quite a few “this too shall pass” moments herself.